 Tourists view The Outer Banks as the entire strip of barrier islands along the coast, but it’s actually just the cities that fall into Dare County (with Duck, NC as the most northern city of that bunch).

 We didn’t travel into Currituck County for this trip, but if you want to see the wild mustangs, it’s not too hard to get from here to any number of tour operators that can help you see them.

 OK.
 Back to the Northern Outer Banks town of Duck.
 This delightful little town has about 7 miles of beaches that constantly rate high with the Travel Channel.
 You won’t see mega chain stores or lots of bright, blinking attractions.

 You will find a slew of local shops, plenty of space to ride your bikes around, and a wonderful boardwalk along the sound.
 In fact, we found that the action here happened more on the south side than the beach side, with options for kayaking, fishing, sailing, and more.

-We really enjoyed this adventure, which worked well for us even with the kids.
+We really enjoyed the Vineyard Voyage Wine Tour, which worked well for us even with the kids.
 We hopped on a boat at the Duck Soundside Boardwalk, taking a ride across the Currituck Sound (we even saw the Currituck Beach Lighthouse from a distance) to Sanctuary Vineyards.